Chadwick Boseman Brought Down The SAGs With His Inspiring Speech About

-After tonight's win for Best Ensemble Cast In A Motion Picture at the 2019 Screen Actors Guild Awards, it looks like Black Panther is slowly but surely marching towards a groundbreaking Oscar.
+After winning Best Ensemble Cast In A Motion Picture at the 2019 Screen Actors Guild Awards, it looks like Black Panther is slowly but surely marching towards a groundbreaking Oscar.

 With all the well-deserved hype surrounding the historic Marvel movie since its release in February 2018, it's easy to overlook just how unimaginable this would have been just a few short years ago.
 Luckily, star Chadwick Boseman — King T'Challa himself — reminded us of Black Panther's long journey to success, and how it has become a positive force for change in the industry.
 Read his powerful speech in full below: